3 Questions Before Choosing Your Video Editing Platform

 How much am I willing to spend?

-Editing is not easy, but it’s where the magic lives.
+Editing is not easy, but it’s where the magic lies.

 Every video contains sound, picture and movement.
 Sounds simple, right?
 It’s not.